 There are modems that convey data in multiple independent sidebands simultaneously.
 Such modems contain independent PSK/QAM modulators for each audio channel (for information on modulation see Recommendation ITU-R F.763-5, Annex 6), but employ a single forward error correction encoder, whose output bit stream is distributed over the individual channels for transmission.
 When these channels are carried by contiguous frequencies, the S/N of the channels tend to be similar, although channel errors are not perfectly correlated.
 Thus, some improvement in output is achieved using receiver diversity.

-4.1.1 Operation in non-contiguous channels
+3.1.1 Independent sideband (ISB) operation in non-contiguous channels

 When contiguous channels are not available in sufficient quantity to support data requirements, operation in non-contiguous channels is necessary.
 In this case, channel S/N values may vary significantly so the distribution of a single coded bit stream over the complete set of channels is not optimal.
 Instead, separate coded bit streams are generated for each set of channels.
 Flow control operates independently for each set of channels so that overall data throughput is maintained near the maximum possible for the frequencies in use.

-4.1.2 Single-channel HF equipment
+3.1.2 Single-channel independent sideband (ISB) HF equipment

 One nominal 3 kHz channel USB or LSB (selectable).